-Basic policies and direction of the Mid-Term Business Plan and major initiatives for the fiscal year ended March 31, 2024 Basic Policy Direction Major Initiatives for the Fiscal Year Ended March 31, 2024 Business development that continues to create added value • Promote relationship-building with customers in growth industries such as semiconductors, EV batteries, and pharmaceuticals, and develop specialists who can meet the high requirements of customers through projects 1.
-Further strengthen core businesses Green Technology System Business Strengthen Taikisha, the Technology Company Enhance the Design Dept. and promote the development of global human resources Establish a company structure to promote an energy management system (EMS) and develop a system with proprietary control technology added on -Continuously create added value through pursuit-based problem Iess Improve business operation systems and productivity • Check the operation of onsite DX, including BIM, and reorganize business management systems solving, which is one of our strengths Paint Fin Establish a firm position at home and abroad Conduct sales activities to Japanese and non-Japanese customers and reach out to new customers outside the automotive market Develop a global branding strategy Paint Finishing System Business Development with an awareness of global social issues Promote collaboration with customers such as technological development on carbon neutrality, technological personnel dispatching, and technology exchange Globally expand domestic and overseas development centers, labs, and showrooms and enhance collaboration among them ısiness Improve business operation systems and productivity Collaborate globally on 3D construction drawing and design work using BIM cloud services Pla n and promote intellectual property strategies Verify the effectiveness of our intellectual property Formulate and promote intellectual property strategies in cooperation with the Green Technology System Business and Paint Finishing System Business Development from the customers' perspective • Establish the R&D satellite facility, Taikisha Innovation Gate Shinjuku, at the Head Office Challenge to create new value -Create innovation and expand business domains by integrating Op en innovation Established the new Research and Development Center, TAIKISHA INNOVATION SITE Alkawa Participate in a joint R&amp;D initiative on direct air capture which Tokyo Metropolitan University is developing to directly capture CO2 from the atmosphere our own technologies with external knowledge rizontal deployment of technologies that are our ength (Green equipment business) Promote activities to win orders of ultra-precise temperature control chambers (Automation business) Leverage exhibitions to acquire new customers (Plant factory business) Continue demonstration experiments at our plants Develop new businesses • Conduct joint research that contributes to new businesses, considering business models for social implementation in collaboration with universities, research institutions, and private companies 3.
-Strengthen management base that Develop and secure human capital Securing highly motivated and competent human capital that match the progress of our business development Introduce an internal recruiting system and an overseas trainee system supports transformation and growth -Undertake initiatives with a focus on human capital, digital strategies, and governance to transform our Dig ital strategies to provide new value Start out activities by joining the Facilities BIM Research Liaison Committee to normalize, spread, and promote the facilities BIM Promote the establishment of a global management base for unified management of group-wide business information, enabling forecasting and simulations business structure Str engthen the Group governance structure Management index that measures the return on capital by each division is under consideration.
+Basic policies and direction of the Mid-Term Business Plan and major initiatives for the fiscal year ended March 31, 2024

+Basic Policy Direction Major Initiatives for the Fiscal Year Ended March 31, 2024 Green Tec Business development that continues to create added value Promote relationship-building with customers in growth industries such as semiconductors, EV batteries, and pharmaceuticals, and develop specialists who can meet the high requirements of customers through projects 1.
+Further strengthen core businesses Green Technology System Business Strengthen Taikisha, the Technology Company Enhance the Design Dept. and promote the development of global human resources Establish a company structure to promote an energy management system (EMS) and develop a system with proprietary control technology added on -Continuously create added value through pursuit-based problem Improve business operation systems and productivity Check the operation of onsite DX, including BIM, and reorganize business management systems solving, which is one of our strengths Paint Finishing System Business Establish a firm position at home and abroad Conduct sales activities to Japanese and non-Japanese customers and reach out to new customers outside the automotive market Develop a global branding strategy Development with an awareness of global social issues Promote collaboration with customers such as technological development on carbon neutrality, technological personnel dispatching, and technology exchange Globally expand domestic and overseas development centers, labs, and showrooms and enhance collaboration among them Improve business operation systems and productivity Collaborate globally on 3D construction drawing and design work using BIM cloud services Plan and promote intellectual property strategies Verify the effectiveness of our intellectual property Formulate and promote intellectual property strategies in cooperation with the Green Technology System Business and Paint Finishing System Business De velopment from the customers' perspective • Establish the R&D satellite facility, Taikisha Innovation Gate Shinjuku, at the Head Office Challenge to create new value -Create innovation and expand business domains by integrating Open innovation Established the new Research and Development Center, TAIKISHA INNOVATION SITE Alkawa Participate in a joint R&D initiative on direct air capture which Tokyo Metropolitan University is developing to directly capture CO2 from the atmosphere our own technologies with external knowledge rizontal deployment of technologies that are our ength (Green equipment business) Promote activities to win orders of ultra-precise temperature control chambers (Automation business) Leverage exhibitions to acquire new customers (Plant factory business) Continue demonstration experiments at our plants De velop new businesses Conduct joint research that contributes to new businesses, considering business models for social implementation in collaboration with universities, research institutions, and private companies 3.
+Strengthen management base that supports transformation and growth -Undertake initiatives with a focus on human capital, digital strategies, and governance to transform our velop and secure human capital Securing highly motivated and competent human capital that match the progress of our business development Introduce an internal recruiting system and an overseas trainee system ital strategies to provide new value Start out activities by joining the Facilities BIM Research Liaison Committee to normalize, spread, and promote the facilities BIM Promote the establishment of a global management base for unified management of group-wide business information, enabling forecasting and simulations business structure Str engthen the Group governance structure Management index that measures the return on capital by each division is under consideration.
 Begin applying the Business Investment Guidelines and implement base monitoring